varunairi/awsLambda/Readme.md

 ## Branch: Using JSON as Maps and Lists in Request
 Takes in a Custom JSON   and maps to Java Types (automatic marshalling by AWS from JSON Input) and returns a response with a custom JSON As well.

+1. Simple JSONs can map to Map<String,String/Integer etc>.
+2. Simple JSONs with Array Values OR Simple Strings/Integers/Doubles can  map to Map<String,List<String>>
+3. Jsons with nested JSONs map to Map<String,Map<String,String>>

 {"age":30,
     "Country": "US",
     "County":"LA",